MOV-AI/movai-flow/README.md

 ## Importing ROS package

-A folder configured as a ROS wokspace is shared in between the host and the cluster, by default it is located in `/usr/share/movai-studio/userspace/`.
+A folder configured as a ROS wokspace is shared in between the host and the cluster, by default it is located in `/usr/share/movai-studio/userspace/` but a link is added to `~/Documents/MovaiStudio`

 - Place any ROS package in the ROS workspace as follow :